stab3l-admin/stab3l-docs/content/docs/redemption-process.md

 ## Conclusion

 The redemption process is the critical link between the on-chain tokenized representation of compute resources and their off-chain delivery and utilization.
-By following the steps outlined in this document, users can successfully redeem their CU tokens for actual compute resources, and providers can fulfill their obligations efficiently.
+By following the steps outlined in this document, users can successfully redeem their sSTB tokens for actual compute resources, and providers can fulfill their obligations efficiently.

 {% hint style="success" %}
 The STAB3L redemption system is designed to be secure, efficient, and fair for both users and providers, creating a trustless marketplace for compute resources.